rotkonetworks/romio/README.md

-# jamit
+# romio

-jamit is incomplete jam implementation in more readable format what graypaper provides.
+romio is incomplete jam implementation in more readable format what graypaper provides.